bahrus/purr-sist/README.md

 since no "store-id" is specified, a new "{}" record will be created on initial load.
 If you inspect the element, you will see the id of that new record reflected to the element with attribute "store-id".

-Once you have the id, you *could* set it / hardcode it in your markup (after removing the create attribute).
+Once you have the id, you *could* set it / hardcode it in your markup (after removing the "new" attribute).

 ```html
 <purr-sist-foo read store-id="catnip"></purr-sist-foo>